BAI: Beck Anxiety Inventory

 High somatic symptom scores:

-• Assess for catastrophic misinterpretation of body sensations
+• Can inform assessment of catastrophic misinterpretation of body sensations

 Medical symptom overlap:

-• Rule out medical conditions causing anxiety-like symptoms
+• Rule out medical conditions causing anxiety-like physical symptoms

-• Interpret somatic items cautiously in chronic illness
+• Interpret somatic items cautiously in cardiac, respiratory, or chronic pain conditions

 Treatment Monitoring Applications